-The storm-water system is regulated under a Phase 2, MS-4 MPDES permit issued by Montana DEQ.
+The storm-water system is regulated under a Phase 2, MS-4 MPDES permit issued by DEQ.
 The City has developed a Storm-Water Management Plan and a Storm-Water Master Plan.
-New additions of infrastructure to the system and new connections that will discharge to the MS4 system must be developed to meet state standards, City of Helena Engineering standards and the system is operated to apply "Best Management Practices" to protect storm-water quality.
+New additions to infrastructure to the system and new connections that will discharge to the MS4 system must be developed to meet state standards, City of Helena Engineering standards and the system is operated to apply "best management practices" to protect storm-water quality.

 The storm-water system consists of: